Italy itinerary: one week in Rome

 Where to eat in Rome:

-Lunch: pizza al taglio from Pizzarium or Alice Pizza Dinner: La Zanzara Sorpasso or Zia Rilla.
-All three are also excellent for happy hour/after-dinner drinks.
+Dinner: La Zanzara, Sorpasso, Zia Rilla or Almatò for a gourmet experience.
+Some of them are also excellent for happy hour/after-dinner drinks.
 Make sure to reserve

 DAY 6 Rome Itinerary: